BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_user_removal_request.md

 ---
-name: Request to remove a duplicate user from KeyCloak
+name: Request to remove a duplicate user from Keycloak
 about: To remove an IDIR or BCeID user when username update causes conflicts
 title: ''
 labels: keycloak-user